 All recycled water plumbing and fixtures should comply with Plumbing Code of Australia - AS/NZS3500.1 plumbing and drainage – water services.
 In summary this standard requires that:

-You will be required to make an application for a Section 50 Compliance Certificate to enable Hunter Water to assess the impact on its assets (typically water and sewer network infrastructure).
+You will be required to make a Development Assessment Application to enable Hunter Water to assess the impact on its assets (typically water and sewer network infrastructure).

 In most cases you will also be directed to our hydraulic consultant for advice on hydraulic requirements.
 If you are upsizing the water meter then a hydraulic assessment will be required.
 If you are adding equipment that will aid in the discharge of oils or greases or you have the potential to discharge oils or grease then you will be required to comply with our trade waste policies guidelines.